Talent Solutions

 • Assessment of leadership experience, especially in building and managing research teams.

-• Evaluation of communication skills, both written and verbal, through work samples and scenario-based interviews.
+• Evaluation of communication skills through work samples and scenario-based interviews.

-• Analysis of candidates' ability to synthesize complex data into actionable frameworks for commercial and policy audiences.
+• Analysis of candidates’ ability to synthesise complex data into actionable frameworks.

 • Consideration of cultural fit and passion for climate tech innovation.

-Shortlisted candidates included professionals from leading research organizations, consultancies, and investment firms.
-Each candidate brought unique strengths, but all demonstrated the core competencies required: technical expertise, analytical rigor, leadership, and the ability to drive thought leadership in the climate tech space.
+Shortlisted candidates came from leading research organisations, consultancies, and investment firms.
+Each brought unique strengths, but all demonstrated technical expertise, analytical rigour, leadership, and the ability to drive thought leadership in the climate tech space.

 Placing a Transformational Research Leader

-After a competitive process, the placed candidate was selected.
-Their profile matched the five key qualifying criteria:
+After a competitive process, HOI placed a candidate who matched all five key criteria:

-1. Technical Expertise: The placed candidate brought deep knowledge in industrial decarbonization, energy transition, and emerging climate technologies.
-They had a history of producing influential research in these areas
+• Technical Expertise: Deep knowledge in industrial decarbonisation, energy transition, and emerging climate technologies, with a track record of influential research.

-3. Analytical and Communication Skills: Their work showed exceptional analytical depth and a talent for translating complex findings into clear, actionable insights for investors, corporates, and policymakers.
+• Analytical and Communication Skills: Ability to translate complex findings into clear, actionable insights for investors, corporates, and policymakers.

-4. Stakeholder Engagement: The placed candidate was a recognized thought leader, frequently presenting at industry events and engaging with clients, partners, and the broader climate tech ecosystem.
+• Stakeholder Engagement: Recognised thought leader, active at industry events and within the climate tech ecosystem.

-5. Commercial Acumen: The placed candidate understood the economic and market implications of climate innovation, which allowed them to align research outputs with the organization's commercial objectives and client needs.
+• Commercial Acumen: Strong understanding of the economic and market implications of climate innovation, aligning research outputs with commercial objectives.